 BMBF-funded project on Circulation

-In August 2017, the project “Film Circulation on the International Film Festival Network and the Impact on Global Film Culture” for which I act as project leader and primary investigator has started at the Institute for Media Research at the University of Rostock.
+In August 2017, the project “Film Circulation on the International Film Festival Network and the Impact on Global Film Culture” for which I act as project leader and primary investigator has started and is currently hosted by the Film University Babelsberg Konrad Wolf.
 The project is sponsored for 3 years by the German Federal Ministry of Education and Research under the scheme “Small disciplines, high potential”.

 “Film Circulation on the International Film Festival Network and the Impact on Global Film Culture” (BMBF 2017-2020)